 PRLog.com – PRLog does not offer as many features as PRWeb, but it is free to post your release on the site.
 All submissions are optimized for search engines, and premium distribution packages are available for a fee.

 Local news outlets – Even if your target market is not local, your local news outlets may be interested in news about your local business.
 I once got stories in two local newspapers by sending a release announcing that I had been featured in a national magazine.
 The newspapers did not write about the fact I was in a magazine, but they became aware of me because of my release, and the fact that a national magazine found my story interesting made me more interesting to my local media.
 If they publish your release online, it could help bring traffic to your site.
-Visit the websites of local media to find contact information, or order a media contact list from me.
+Visit the websites of local media to find contact information.

 Your website – It’s always a good idea to add your press releases to your own site.
 Consider adding a media page to your site, with links to resources for the media, such as photos (both high-resolution and web-resolution), information about you, your company and your products, stories where you have been featured, videos of you and, of course, your press releases.That way any members of the media that visit can easily access your press releases and information about you that may entice them to feature you.
 At the very least, putting press releases on your site could help you get more search engine traffic.